znves/Website-Pariwisata/README.md

 4. No external dependencies or build tools are required.

 ## 📄 License
-This project is open-source and available under the MIT License.
+This project is open-sourced under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---